Ombi-app/Ombi.Docs/docs/settings/arr-settings.md

 ## Advanced

+Any setting behind advanced is not recommended to be altered, _unless you know what you are doing._

 ## Do not search

 When a movie/series/album gets requested and approved, it will be added as unmonitored to the Arrs.